Prescriptions

 What Shared Care Means

 Shared care is voluntary for GPs.
 They should think about their own skills and how much work they already have before agreeing.
-The GP must balance the needs of one patient with the needs of everyone else they look after and decide if they can take on more work.
+The GP must balance the needs of one patient with the needs of everyone else they look after.
+Then they can decide if they can take on more work.

 Specialist doctors can only hand over care if the GP agrees.
 This is often forgotten, but it’s important to respect the GP’s ability to work safely within their skills.
-The practice must also have the capacity to handle the extra work of prescribing and monitoring the patient.
+The practice must be able to handle the extra work of prescribing and monitoring the patient.
 These are key parts of keeping patients safe.